CaptainChicky/Hash-Retriever/README.md

 2) Batchfile Hash Retriever, which contains a single batch script imitating the v2.1 PowerShell script.
 Note that since the command prompt doesn't have any built in hash finding command, only certutil can be used, and thus lacks a couple of options, namely, MACTripleDES and RIPEMD160.
 I've also revisited this in 2023 with a v2.0 that doesn't use goto (which disrupts code flow), and formats everything nicely with good batchfile coding habits.

 # Dependencies
 The PowerShell scripts, to be safe, should run on PowerShell 5.1 or higher, which should have native cmdlets that can hash.
-Both it and the batchfile script should be able to access certutil.exe, which should come installed with Windows in the system32 folder.
+Both it and the batchfile script should be able to access certutil.exe, which should come installed with Windows in the system32 folder, along with the command prompt.